-(A) Medication must be for the treatment of an occupational injury or disease in a claim either allowed by an order of the bureau or the industrial commission, or recognized by a self-insuring employer.
+(A) Except as otherwise provided in rule 4123-6-21.6 of the Administrative Code, medication must be for the treatment of an occupational injury or disease in a claim either allowed by an order of the bureau or the industrial commission, or recognized by a self-insuring employer.
 The bureau may deny a drug or therapeutic class of drugs as not being reasonably related to or medically necessary for treatment of the allowed conditions in a claim.

 (D) The bureau may require prior authorization of certain drugs or therapeutic classes of drugs, and shall publish a list of all such drugs or therapeutic classes of drugs for which prior authorization is required.